bennyz/bennyz.github.io/content/providing-container-images-to-firecracker-with-nbdkit.md

 ## Preparing a Container Image

-Since container only run a single program they lack an init process.
+Since containers only run a single program they lack an init process.
 To add it, I will modify an existing image:

 ```shell
 $ docker run -it python bash